SEND Local Offer

 Bovington Primary School will work with parents/carers and young people to identify and address needs within the school, in collaboration with other services as necessary.

 The school has physical access to most areas within the building and outside play areas and there are disabled toilet facilities.
+There is an accessibility audit and plan below.

 How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?